vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/neurology/neurology-status-epilepticus.md

 ## Background

 -   Either a single seizure >5 minutes or
-    ≥
-    2 seizures occurring without a return to baseline in between
+    ≥ 2 seizures occurring without a return to baseline in between
-    \[previous guidelines used 30 minutes as a marker, but this has been updated\]
 -   Differentiating convulsive seizures from non-epileptic events (“pseudoseizure”):
     -   Features that suggest non-epileptic/psychogenic event include